GaneshSK/LinearRegression/README.md

 5. High demand in 2019 than 2018

 ## Technologies Used
-Numpy, pandas, sklearn, statsmodels, seaborn, matplotlib, VIF
+Numpy, pandas, sklearn, statsmodels, seaborn, matplotlib, VIF, RFE

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 [1] Fanaee-T, Hadi, and Gama, Joao, "Event labeling combining ensemble detectors and background knowledge", Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg, doi:10.1007/s13748-013-0040-3.

 ## Contact
 Created by [GaneshSK] - feel free to contact me!